About the School

 School Mission Statement

-The safety of students and staff is a primary concern of Los Berros Elementary School.
+The safety of students and staff is a primary concern of Los Berros Visual and Performing Arts Academy.
 The school is in compliance with all laws, rules and regulations pertaining to hazardous materials and state earthquake standards.
 The school’s disaster-preparedness plan includes steps for ensuring student and staff safety during a disaster.

 School Theory of Action